anton1468/todoList/README.md

  4. Also you should have your own mongoDB, write link to it you can in folder `server/config` file `default.json`, `mongoURI`

 ## Good luck! :) ##

+**in plans**
+Add formik and yup, add more features, deploy
+Link you'll find here!